glichtner/fhir.resources/README.rst

 Credits
 -------
-This repository just applied the code from nazrulworld_ to create python classes from the FHIR Release R5 Preview#3 build.
+This repository just applied the code from nazrulworld_ to create python classes from the FHIR Release R5 Preview#3 build (with a few tweaks to make it run with FHIR R5).

 All FHIR® Resources (python classes) are generated using fhir-parser_ which is forked from https://github.com/smart-on-fhir/fhir-parser.git.